agrbin/streamer/README.md

 We can light up all lights by fixing the constant time in future and sending light request to first lighthouse at that moment.
 Second request will be sent at the fixed time decreased by difference of second's up time and first's up time.
-Third request similary.
+Third request similarly.
 Lights will then be turned on in:

     light(1) = X + t(message) + t(up_1)
     light(2) = X - t(up_12) + t(message) + t(up_2)